Start button flashing — won’t run

 Why is the Start button flashing but the dishwasher won’t run?

-A flashing Start button on the GE GDT645SYVFS typically indicates the door latch isn’t fully engaged or the control board has detected an error.
-Make sure the door is firmly closed and latched before pressing Start.
+A flashing Start button typically means the door latch isn’t fully engaged, or the control board has detected an error.
+Ensure the door is firmly closed and latched before pressing Start.

 Will resetting the dishwasher stop the Start button from flashing?

-Yes, a reset often clears minor control board glitches.
-Press and hold the Start button for about three seconds to cancel the cycle and reset the unit.
+Yes, a reset can often clear minor control board glitches.
+Simply press and hold the Start button for about three seconds to cancel the cycle and reset the unit.

 Could a faulty door latch cause this flashing issue?